nestoru/gcp-microservices-poc/README.md

 ### Deploy and run locally with Docker to confirm it will run in kubernetes
 ```
+cd microservice
+docker build . -t devops-microservices
-docker run -e EXPECTED_API_KEY='2f5ae96c-b558-4c7b-a590-a501ae1c3f6c' -p 3443:3443 my-flask-app
+docker run -e EXPECTED_API_KEY='2f5ae96c-b558-4c7b-a590-a501ae1c3f6c' --detach --publish 3443:3443 --name devops-microservices devops-microservices
+# issue curl command and conmfirm it works.
+To further debug, enter the running container:
+docker exec -ti devops-microservices bash
 ```

 ### Deploy and run on Kubernetes
 The microservice is deployed in the devops-microservices project in GKE.
-We will package it in a docker image our simple devops-microservices app that listens on port 3443 for HTTPS requests; will deploy it to our GCP cluster called devops-microservice; will use the cert-manager available in that cluster and which was installed via terraform and Helm to make sure the service is encrypted with a valid certificate key; Let's encrypt is used as the certificate issuer; a public IP should expose the service; Google loadbalancer should be attached to that IP; if the request is made to the loadbalancer with pattern /v${majorVersion}/*  where majorVersion can be any integer, then load balance the request to the pods with name devops-microservices-${majorVersion}; Any request not starting with that pattern should be refused; use Helm to adhoc deploy the app with a given version number (The version number should be passed via CLI parameter and all necessary files should be built on the fly out of existing helm templates with a .Value placeholder).
+We will package it in a docker image our simple devops-microservices app that listens on port 3443 for HTTPS requests; will deploy it to our GCP cluster called devops-microservice; will use the cert-manager available in that cluster and which was installed via terraform and Helm to make sure the service is encrypted with a valid certificate key; Let's encrypt is used as the certificate issuer; a public IP should expose the service; Google loadbalancer should be attached to that IP; if the request is made to the loadbalancer with pattern /v${majorVersion}/  where majorVersion can be any integer, then load balance the request to the pods with name devops-microservices-${majorVersion}; Any request not starting with that pattern should be refused; use Helm to adhoc deploy the app with a given version number (The version number should be passed via CLI parameter and all necessary files should be built on the fly out of existing helm templates with a .Value placeholder).

 - Create an external IP address for the Google loadbalancer
 ```
 gcloud compute addresses create devops-microservices --global
 gcloud compute addresses describe devops-microservices --global
 ```
 The output should give you the external address.
 In my case it was 34.160.253.11.
-With that address you should be able to use the nip.io wildcard DNS service to serve the app using a let's encrypt certificate on any url like *.34.160.253.11.nip.io.
+With that address you should be able to use the nip.io wildcard DNS service to serve the app using a let's encrypt certificate on any url like .34.160.253.11.nip.io.
 We will use gcp-microservice.34.160.253.11.nip.io.
 You can confirm it hits your loadbalancer:
 ```
 ping gcp-microservice.34.160.253.11.nip.io
 ```